I’ve heard the term “searching for a needle in a haystack” many times by some anglers searching for fish.

 If you’re fishing a body of water that’s not mapped or has maps that are not completely accurate you can create or update the mapping data for your favorite fishing spots and view them real-time (as well as save them for later).

 Shallow water or heavy timber?
 No problem.
 Most often shallow water areas and areas with heavy timber are not mapped accurately on mapping cards.
 This is because of the process used for mapping these areas as well as the time and risk that would be involved with mapping these hazard areas.
 If you spend a lot of time chasing after shallow water catfish or fishing areas that are heavily timbered mapping these areas can unlock a goldmine of data.

-I was blown away with some of the structure I found on my newly updated maps.
+I was blown away by some of the structures I found on my newly updated maps.
 Some of it was obvious, some of it was subtle but it all made me a more productive fisherman.